mechmove/Amazon-Expense-Reporting-Tool/README.md

 There is no GUI.

 If you find an on-line report, please let me know, many times I end up writing stuff that is redundant and unnecessary, but it keeps my programming skills going.

+Important notes:
+11/4/2023 The basic sequential structure is date, amount, order number, then vendor.
+Transactions earlier than 07/28/2020 omits vendor.
+In those cases, I just key-in "placeholder vendor" as to not have to accomodate an older format.
+The available transactions is limited, so downlod and save this info every year!
+11/3/2023 Project creation